Course Code: CK101

 NFQ Level: Level 8

-Entry Requirements: HC3 in two subjects, and passes in four other subjects at H or O level in the Leaving Certificate from Irish, English, another language, and three other subjects recognised for entry purposes
+2017 Entry Requirements: H5 in two subjects, and O6/H7 in four other subjects in the Leaving Certificate from Irish, English, another language, and three other subjects recognised for entry purposes.

-Students select four subjects in year 1 from the following, selecting no more than one from each group:
+You will select four subjects from the following, selecting no more than one from each group:

 - Group 1: Computer Science; History; Portuguese; Asian Studies

-- Group 2: Applied Mathematics (Arts) ; European Studies; Folklore; Gaeilge/Irish; Greek and Roman Civilisation; History of Art; Studies in Psychology
+- Group 2a*: European Studies; Folklore; Gaeilge/Irish; Greek and Roman Civilisation; Studies in Psychology; Applied Mathematics;

 - Group 3: Archaeology; Chinese Studies; German; Latin; Mathematics; Mathematical Studies; Politics